You’re a Woman, and You’re About to Lose Your Job–Make These 5 Career Moves

-For women, this position can be particularly difficult because most professional women are really busy.
+For women, job loss can be particularly difficult because most professional women are really busy.
 We’re so busy getting tasks done and taking care of others that we aren’t in the habit of focusing on what we need and what’s good for us.

-So, sisters, here are 6 steps to get your work affairs in order and prepare for the worst.
+So, sisters, here are six steps to get your work affairs in order and prepare for the worst.

 We need to be acutely aware of what we’re good at.
 Ask yourself some simple questions–like, “What do I love to do at work?” or “Where do I bring value to my team?”
 Write down your answers.
 Ask others what they think your strengths are, too, and review old performance reviews.

 Use this material to create your personal brand statement that succinctly outlines your capabilities, what you’re passionate about, what you stand for, and what you might want to aspire to next.